stivella/personal-website/content/authors/admin/_index.md

 My research examines the career transitions of highly skilled workers to assess whether they transfer their expertise when changing jobs.
 I find that such transfers can influence key economic outcomes, including credit allocation, innovation, and scientific productivity.

-My job market paper - coauthored with Angelo D'Andrea (Bank of Italy) - demonstrates that bank managers can carry their client portfolios when moving to a competitor, thereby improving the efficiency of credit allocation in the economy.
+In a paper coauthored with Angelo D'Andrea (Bank of Italy) I demonstrate that bank managers can carry their client portfolios when moving to a competitor, thereby improving the efficiency of credit allocation in the economy.

 A second project investigates the limited transferability of specialized scientific human capital with Italian nuclear physicists.
 After facing a large negative funding shock, they struggled to reallocate their expertise to new fields, resulting in lower productivity.